Everton appoint Ancelotti as new permanent manager until 2024 | Goal.com

 Everton appoint Ancelotti as new permanent manager until 2024

-Everton have announced the appointment of Carlo Ancelotti as their next permanent manager on Saturday morning.
+Everton have announced the appointment of Carlo Ancelotti as their next permanent manager.

 "There is a clear vision from the Owner and the Board to deliver success and trophies.
 That is something that appeals to me as a manager and I am thrilled at the prospect of being able to work with everybody at the Club to help make that vision a reality.

-Everton’s Director of Football Marcel Brands also issued a statement welcoming Ancelotti to the club, insisting he is the "perfect appointment" having "proven time and again he knows how to build a trophy-winning side".
+Everton’s director of football Marcel Brands also issued a statement welcoming Ancelotti to the club, insisting he is the "perfect appointment".

 "Following a rigorous process conducted by all of our Directors, it is a pleasure to now welcome Carlo Ancelotti to Everton," said Brands.
 "He is one of the finest managers in world football and a proven winner, having achieved a remarkable level of success in each of Europe’s major leagues.